ecmwf/open-ecpds/Options.md

 Allow specifying a timeout duration for processing the connection to the remote site by the underlying transfer module.

 ### ectrans.createChecksum
-If this option is enabled and no MD5 checksum has already been generated, then an MD5 checksum is computed on the fly during the file dissemination.
-If the MD5 checksum is computed then it is passed to the underlying transfer module which can be configured to make some use of it.
+If this option is enabled and no checksum has already been generated, then a checksum is computed on the fly during the file dissemination, using the algorithm selected with "ectrans.checksumAlgorithm" (MD5 by default).
+If the checksum is computed then it is passed to the underlying transfer module which can be configured to make some use of it.

 ### ectrans.debug
 Allow requesting debug messages in the data mover logs related to the transfer module activity for this host.